Where do I start?

 Do I need a permit?

-Another type of permit common to many of our vendors is the Minnesota Cottage Food Permit.
+One type of permit common to many of our vendors is the Minnesota Cottage Food Permit.
 You can learn about it here: MN MDA Cottage Law Page and apply for it here: Cottage Food Producer Registration Page.

 Do I need insurance?